neirinzaralwin/scarlet-vertigo-web-pack/DEPLOYMENT.md

 - SSH key should have restricted permissions (600)
 - GitHub tokens should have minimal required permissions
+- **IMPORTANT**: Change the JWT_SECRET in production to a strong, unique secret key
 - Consider using environment-specific configurations
 - Regularly update server packages and Docker images
+- Store sensitive environment variables securely

 ## Support